lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 func screen(_ screen: UIViewController, hasButtonTapped button: UIButton)
 ```

-UIKit's `UIControl` actions are called with the control's name in the beginning and the "action" word in the end:
+Name UIKit's `UIControl` actions with the control's name in the beginning and the "action" word in the end:

 **Do**: